-In the Azores, driving can be challenging due to narrow cobblestone streets, blind curves, blind corners, and herds of cows on country roads.
+In the Azores, driving can be challenging due to narrow cobblestone streets, blind curves, blind corners, and livestock on country roads.
 In contrast to the situation on the Portuguese mainland, payments are not made on the spot; traffic violations are registered by radar and later forwarded to the offender via the postal service.
 Taxis do not have meters; the fare consists of a base fee plus a posted rate per kilometer traveled.
 Public buses are inexpensive.
 Bus services begin at 7 a.m. and generally operate until 8 p.m., depending on the destination.

 U.S. citizen visitors to Portugal may drive with a valid U.S. driver's license for up to six months.
 For international driving permits, please contact AAA or the National Auto Club.

 Please also refer to our Road Safety page for more information.